-- Collection of Data: Data collection is one of the key components for optimum functioning of the ITS.
+- Collection of Data: Data collection is one of the key components for the optimum functioning of the ITS.
 Information such as traffic volume, traffic speed, time, location, vehicle monitoring, etc. is gathered in this step.
 The data is accumulated with the help of hardware components such as automated vehicle identifiers, GPS sensors, vehicle tracking systems, surveillance cameras etc. The data is then transmitted to centralized servers, where it is plucked in order to perform the necessary analysis.

 Another key component that is a part of the Intelligent Transportation Systems is relaying the aforementioned data to the user.
 This is taken care of by the Travel Advisory System (TAS).
 The TAS works in an online and offline mode, delivering information to the user via signs, direct SMS alerts, public radio broadcasts and much more.